JuliaLang/www.julialang.org/blog/2023/06/PSA-dont-use-threadid.md

 In `tmapreduce(f, op, itr)`, the function `f` is applied to each element of `itr`, and then an *associative*[^assoc] two-argument function `op`.

-The above `tmampreduce` can hopefully be added to base Julia at some point in the near future.
+The above `tmapreduce` can hopefully be added to base Julia at some point in the near future.
 In the meantime however it's somewhat simple to write your own as above.

 ### Another option: Use a package which handles this correctly